DanielTeruel/ad-migration-azure/01-onprem/app01/README.md

 ## Overview

 APP01 is the application server of the **daniel.local** domain, running **Windows Server 2019** with 2GB RAM on VMware Workstation Pro 17.
-It hosts the web application, database and backup services for the lab environment.
+It hosts the web application, database, and backup services for the lab environment.

 ## Server Roles